 Food is how we celebrate, mourn, help, and share.

-You can track macros and it not be obsessive or disorderly.
+You can track macros and not be obsessive or disorderly.

-2️⃣ You can NOT track macros & still have goals.
+You can NOT track macros and still have health and fitness goals.

-3️⃣ This is person dependent, but I believe 97% of people would benefit from tracking their intake at least for a bit of time
+This is person dependent, but I believe 97% of people would benefit from tracking their intake at least for a bit of time.

-4️⃣ Order the salad with dressing on the side & ditch the crispy fried onion strings to save yourself 1,000+ calories
+And a little tip: order the salad with dressing on the side and ditch the crispy fried onion strings to save yourself 1,000+ calories.